 - Failure to supervise

 - Using poorly maintained or broken physical therapy equipment

 - Overextending joints

 - Failure to properly inform patients of risks involved with physical therapy

 In some of the worst cases, it is possible for patients to sustain back injuries, strokes or spinal cord injuries as a result of physical therapist negligence.
 If you believe your injury was made worse due to your treatments at a physical rehabilitation hospital, an attorney can assess your rights in the situation.

-The medical malpractice attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help victims injured in the Washington, D.C., Maryland and Virginia areas.
+The personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help victims injured in the Virginia areas.
 We offer free consultations.
-Call us today to speak to an experienced medical negligence attorney.
+Contact us today to speak to an experienced medical negligence attorney.